 You are now 12 weeks pregnant and in the final stretch of the first trimester!
 Your little one has come such a long way already, and your body continues to do amazing things.
-Let’s take a look inside week 12 pregnancy!
+Let’s take a look inside week 12 of your pregnancy!

 Week 12 Pregnancy: Baby’s Development

 You’re twelve weeks pregnant, and in just 10 weeks since your baby was conceived, pretty much all structures have formed!
 They will still need a lot of time to grow and develop, though.
 At around 2 1/2 inches crown-to-rump, baby is about the size of a plum… though he or she weighs considerably less at just 1/2 ounce.
-(1) Still, it’s amazing that this tiny one is twice the size it was just three weeks ago!
+(1) Still, it’s amazing that this tiny one is twice the size it was in week 9, just three weeks ago!
 This week:

 - Baby’s heartbeat can probably be heard with a doppler, a special listening machine that magnifies the sound